 Chocolate ganache is incredibly versatile.
 By combining just two ingredients, chocolate and heavy whipping cream, you can create cake filling, poured glaze, a spread or piped frosting, a decorative drizzle, or the base for truffles.
 How do two ingredients come together to make so many different things?

-The key is knowing the percentage of each to use and what temperature the mixture should be for your application.
+The key to perfect ganache is knowing the percentage of chocolate and cream to use and what temperature the mixture should be for your application.

 No matter what ratio of chocolate to cream you are using, the basic procedure for making ganache is consistent across most recipes:

 - Bring heavy whipping cream just to boil either in the microwave or on the stove (I prefer the microwave).

 - Pour it over a bowl of small pieces of chocolate.

 - Let the cream sit on the chocolate for a minute.